 The Sub-Fund invests based on ESG and/or sustainable criteria and/or ESG ratings and/or certain inclusion / exclusion themes as set out in the investment policy ("Sustainable Criteria").
 These Sustainable Criteria are subjective and are subject to the Investment Adviser's discretion.
 The use of Sustainable Criteria may affect the Sub-Fund's investment performance and, as such, the Sub-Fund may perform differently compared to similar funds that do not use such criteria.
 For instance, Sustainable Criteria used in the Sub-Fund's investment policy may result in the Sub-Fund forgoing opportunities to buy certain securities when it might otherwise be advantageous to do so, and/or selling securities due to Sustainable Criteria when it might be disadvantageous to do so.
-As such, the application of Sustainable Criteria may restrict the ability of the Sub-Fund to acquire or dispose of its investments at a price and time that it wishes to do so, and may therefore result in a loss to the Sub-Fund.
+As such, the application of Sustainable Criteria may therefore result in a loss to the Sub-Fund.
 The use of Sustainable Criteria may also result in the Sub-Fund being concentrated in companies with a focus on the Sustainable Criteria and its value may be more volatile than that of a fund having a more diverse portfolio of investments.